devesh063/NaVic/README.md

 ```
 celery

-# why we use Celery
+Que1- why we use Celery ?
-Celery
+Celery is a distributed task queue that can process vast amounts of message .
+Using Celery , not only can you create asynchronous tasks easily and let them be executed by workers as soon as possible,but you can also schedule them to run at a specific time.
++

 ```